Joseph Patrick Campbell

 Roll of Honour Citation

-Sustained fatal injuries when shot at Cushendall Police Station in Co Antrim.
+Died after sustaining fatal injuries when he was shot at Cushendall Police Station in County Antrim.

 On the evening of his murder he received two telephone calls at home, the nature of which he didn’t share with his family.
 After the second call, about 8:30pm, he left his home to walk the short distance to Cushendall Police Station where his colleague was on duty.